RestKit/RestKit/README.md

 If you are including the RestKit sources directly into a project that does not yet use [Automatic Reference Counting](http://clang.llvm.org/docs/AutomaticReferenceCounting.html), you will need to set the `-fobjc-arc` compiler flag on all of the RestKit source files.
 To do this in Xcode, go to your active target and select the "Build Phases" tab.
 Now select all RestKit source files, press Enter, insert `-fobjc-arc` and then "Done" to enable ARC for RestKit.

-### Document Coders
+### Serialization Formats

-RestKit provides a pluggable interface for handling arbitrary document formats via the `[RKCoding](http://restkit.org/api/0.20.0/Classes/RKCoding.html)` protocol and the `[RKCoder](http://restkit.org/api/0.20.0/Classes/RKCoder.html)` class.
+RestKit provides a pluggable interface for handling arbitrary serialization formats via the `[RKSerialization](http://restkit.org/api/0.20.0/Classes/RKSerialization.html)` protocol and the `[RKMIMETypeSerialization](http://restkit.org/api/0.20.0/Classes/RKMIMETypeSerialization.html)` class.
 Out of the box, RestKit supports handling the [JSON](http://www.json.org/) format for serializing and deserializing object representations via the [`NSJSONSerialization`](http://developer.apple.com/library/mac/#documentation/Foundation/Reference/NSJSONSerialization_Class/Reference/Reference.html) class.

-#### Additional Coders
+#### Additional Serializations

-Support for additional formats and alternate coding backends is provided via external modules that can be added to the project.
-Currently the following coders are available for use:
+Support for additional formats and alternate serialization backends is provided via external modules that can be added to the project.
+Currently the following serialization implementations are available for use:

 * JSONKit
 * SBJSON